Flight Delay Compensation in the UK

 • AirHelp is the leading flight compensation company in the world, helping passengers understand their rights and get compensation for delayed or cancelled flights, and in instances of denied boarding.

-• We have already helped more than 16 million passengers.
+• We’ve already helped more than 2.5 million passengers get their compensation

 • Airlines may deny your initial claim or ignore your claim request entirely, our team tackle bureaucratic hurdles to get you the money you deserve.